aesteve/grooveex/README.md

 If you want to use Vert.x in Groovy with a less idiomatic but more groovy-ish API !

+Have a look at [the tests](/src/test/groovy/com/github/aesteve/vertx/groovy/specs) if you want to have a glimpse at how the sugar looks in action.

 ## List of transformations

 ### WriteStream